Chubb Software Engineer Salary in Mexico | MX$485K-MX$622K+ | Levels.fyi

 The median Software Engineer compensation in Mexico package at Chubb totals MX$622K per year.
-View the base salary, stock, and bonus breakdowns for Chubb's total compensation packages.
+View the base salary, equity, and bonus breakdowns for Chubb's total compensation packages.
 Last updated: 9/30/2025

 Company